 Webster lost the seat in 1993 to Maggie Deahm of the ALP, who lost the seat herself in 1996 to Kerry Bartlett.
 Bartlett made the seat fairly safe over the next decade before the 2007 redistribution saw Bartlett defeated by the long-serving state MP and Minister Bob Debus.
 Debus went straight into Kevin Rudd’s ministry as Minister for Home Affairs.
 Debus resigned from the ministry in June 2009 in anticipation of his retirement from politics at the next election.

 At the 2010 election the seat’s boundaries were shifted back to the boundaries in 2004.
 Louise Markus, who held Greenway in 2007 when it covered Hawkesbury council, chose to run for Macquarie instead, and won the seat with a 1.3% margin.
 Markus was re-elected in 2010.

 - Louise Markus (Liberal)

-- Danielle Wheeler (Greens)
+- Terry Morgan (Greens)